USDA Texas Hay 11/29 08:10

 discounted due to excessive damage and heavy weed content or mold.
 Defects

-be identified in market reports when using this category.
+will be identified in market reports when using this category.

 Source: USDA Market News Service, Amarillo, TX